rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BT: Yeah I think in genearl this date object is designed not to tell you and just do *something*.

-YK: Is the intent here that we're always moving forward, or always moving backward.
+YK: Is the intent here that we're always moving forward, or always moving backward?

 MPT: Forward, so this is what it _may_ currently do, this is what it was doing two years ago (slides).